 I’ve been thinking about making some scones for a while.
 There’s a place in Fredericksburg, where I live, that makes pretty AMAZING scones – Pinkadilly Tea.
 A random fact about me: I prefer drop scones over the triangle type.
 I know that it’s a strange fact, but I think that the drop scones tend to be fluffier in general.

-These scones are easy to make and freakin' delicious!
+This Ruism & Plum Scones recipe is easy to make and freakin’ delicious!

 1 c. organic whole wheat pastry flour, like Bob’s Red Mill